Lay-Z-Spa FAQ

 Hot Tub Chemicals are a highly effective way to treat your Lay-Z-Spa, as they eliminate any harmful bacteria that can grow in warm water.
 It won’t take you long to get used to understanding the chemicals and, with regular use, it’ll soon become second nature.

-Explore our Hot Tub Chemicals Guide for more information about how and when to use chemicals in your Lay-Z-Spa/
+Explore our Hot Tub Chemicals Guide for more information about how and when to use chemicals in your Lay-Z-Spa and we have a simple Chemical Maintenance guide too.

 As a body of still water, a hot tub runs the risk of becoming stagnant and dangerous if not treated properly.
 Therefore, it is essential to use ClearWater Chemicals to help maintain the water health of your spa.